digidotcom/xbee-java/examples/io/LocalADCSample/ReadMe.txt

   Running the example
   -------------------
   First, build and launch the application.
-  To test its functionality, follow these steps:
+  To test the functionality, follow these steps:

     1) Rotate the potentiometer.